 22. Admissions and representations by partners

-An admission made by any partner concerning the partnership affairs and in the ordinary course of its business is evidence against the firm, and a representation made by any partner to any person concerning the partnership affairs and in the ordinary course of its business shall have the same effect as against the firm, and so far as concerns the civil rights and liabilities of the partners as if it had been made by all the partners.
-Provided that this section shall not apply to a representation made by one partner as to the extent of his own authority to bind the firm.
+(1) An admission made by any partner concerning the partnership affairs and in the ordinary course of its business is evidence against the firm, and a representation made by any partner to any person concerning the partnership affairs and in the ordinary course of its business shall have the same effect as against the firm, and so far as concerns the civil rights and liabilities of the partners as if it had been made by all the partners.

+(2) This section shall not apply to a representation made by one partner as to the extent of his own authority to bind the firm.

+[Section 22 amended by No. 19 of 2010 s.
+51.]

 23. Notice to acting partner to be notice to firm

 Notice to any partner who habitually acts in the partnership business of any matter relating to partnership affairs operates as notice to the firm, except in the case of a fraud on the firm committed by or with the consent of that partner.